DataFrogman/CSEC380-Final-Project/Act3-7_Writeup.md

 3. How do you protect against session fixation?

-We proect against session fixation by not passing session IDs in GET/POST variables.
+We protect against session fixation by not passing session IDs in GET/POST variables.

 4. How do you ensure that if your database gets stolen passwords aren’t exposed?